$150,000,000+ in commitments to date with eleven properties in the portfolio

 Population grew by 18% from 2011 to 2020.
 Current demand for housing is greater than new supply.
 Since 2012, rents grew 102% (10.2%/year).
 Occupancy remains strong at 96%.

 Boutique, 76-unit, renovated apartment property near Phoenix’s Arizona State University

 Renovated, 224-unit apartment property in Mesa (metro Phoenix)

 Strong population and job growth propelling large increases in household income.
-Apartment rents have increased 6.3% per year since 2010.
+Since 2012, apartment rents increased 75% (7.5%/year).